Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 and there are no plans to support AnkiWeb.

 ## Themes
+Both light mode and dark mode are supported.
-The main theme of this card is with Anki's default dark mode.
+However, dark mode is recommended as the main theme of this note.
-However, light mode is also supported.

-[^1]: As of 2022/09/17.-->